thomask156/Pickup-Farming/Pokémon Pickup Bot.md

    1. Start recording from the end of the route.
 This way the bot will never come up short while returning to heal.
    2. Leave about a half second delay between key presses.
 This process is single threaded, and therefore it can take some time for the bot to record the current route.
    3. **You press esc once you are able to talk to Nurse Joy**.
 The bot can handle the talking to her, as well as walking back to the original spot to maintain consistency.
+8. **Clear Poke Route**: This button runs will clear the current route to the poke center.
+This is useful if the bot is off by an inch or a mile from the poke center, and allows the user to re-record the route without restarting the bot.
-8. **Slot Checkboxes**: These checkboxes allow you to choose which slots you currently have a pickup Pokémon in.
+9. **Slot Checkboxes**: These checkboxes allow you to choose which slots you currently have a pickup Pokémon in.
-9. **HM Checkboxes**: These checkboxes allow you to tell the bot whether a pickup Pokémon has an HM move or not.
+10. **HM Checkboxes**: These checkboxes allow you to tell the bot whether a pickup Pokémon has an HM move or not.

 To exit the bot, you can just press the escape button.